ntlewis/ntlewis.github.io/publications.md

 ### Conference Presentations / Posters

 #### 2020
-**Lewis, N.T.** The dependence of global super-rotation on planetary rotation rate.
+**Lewis, N. T.** The dependence of global super-rotation on planetary rotation rate.
 The Dynamics of Rotating Fluids, London, United Kingdom, 2020.
 (Presentation)

 #### 2019
 **Lewis, N. T.**, and P. L. Read.
 What controls the strength of super-rotation in terrestrial atmospheres?
 ExoClimes V. Oxford, United Kingdom, 2019.
 (Poster)